Feestig/ONORobot/docs/NMCT 3/arno.md

     self.comments(arr_comments.reverse());
 }
 ```
-The playEmotion() function gets the selected item in the combobox.
+The playEmotion() function gets the selected item in the combo box.
 If it's -1 the option 'None' is selected and nothing needs to happen.
 If the option "Random" is selected it will select a random index from the emotions array to the server.
 Else there is an index selected of an available emotion, the index needs to be -1 because there is an value 'random' added.

 ```
 self.playEmotion = function(){